fatema010/TABLEAU_Dashboard/README.md

 ## Overview

 Welcome to the **TABLEAU Dashboard** project!
-This repository contains the visualization, and insights for creating an interactive data dashboard using Tableau.
+This repository contains the visualization and insights for creating an interactive data dashboard using Tableau.
 The project aims to provide an accessible way to explore and understand complex data through intuitive visualizations.

 ## Table of Contents